Do you know which one is the oldest form of business organization?

 - Close personal relation

 A sole proprietorship is among the oldest and simplest business forms wherein, only one man heads the entire show.
-Some common examples of sole proprietorship business are grocery shop, chemist shops, beauty parlours, fabrication units and so on.
+Some common examples of sole proprietorships are grocery shop, chemist shops, beauty parlors, fabrication units and so on.